 Business owners and managers wonder what the recipe is for a thriving corporate culture.
-Here are the six and half ingredients our culture consultants aim to provide:
+Here are the six and a half ingredients our culture consultants aim to provide:

 Companies don’t operate without people, and it’s difficult to attract, recruit, and motivate without a strong set of company values.
 Values set the tone for workplace behaviour and can inform decisions, tasks, performance reviews, disciplinary action, and ultimately, corporate culture.
 Six and a Half’s values are community, people, and innovation, and it’s important that our clients align with these.